neighborhoods/Prefab/README.md

 ## Supporting Actor Groups

+There are multiple use cases for using Prefab to generate the supporting actors for a given DAO.
+Prefab supports generating different subsets of actors to support those use cases.
+For information on how to specify a supporting actor group, see the [Prefab definition file specification](#prefab-definition-file-specification) above.
+The following supporting actor groups are available:
+- `complete` - Generates all supporting actors.
+This should be used when you need to be able to build an actor from storage and return it via HTTP.
+    - Included supporting actors
+        - Factory
+        - Builder
+        - AwareTraits
+        - Repository
+        - Map
+        - Map Builder
+        - Handler
+- `collection` - Generates supporting actors for building and handling groups of strongly typed objects.
+This is often used to represent a collection of actors in a JSON database column.
+    - Included supporting actors
+        - Factory
+        - Builder
+        - AwareTraits
+        - Map
+        - Map Builder
+- `minimal` - Generates the minimum number of supporting actors to build an actor.
+This can be used to represent a single, strongly typed object.
+    - Included supporting actors
+        - Factory
+        - Builder
+        - AwareTraits

 ## Subset Container Buildable Directories

 As Symfony containers get bigger, the response times for HTTP requests rise.
 To prevent slow response times, Prefab implemented user-defined subset container building.
 Prefab users can define what is included in a container for individual requests, so only what is needed is included in each container.
 The purpose of this document is to define the usage of the `http-buildable-directories.yml` file.